gdykeman/msft-ansible/README.md

 # MSFT-Ansible

-The MSFT-Ansible project is intended to provide a list of playbooks that Ansible-ize common Microsoft related activites.
+The MSFT-Ansible project is intended to provide a list of playbooks that Ansible-ize common Microsoft related administrative tasks.

 Playbooks are divided out into their respective target platforms